MaartenJongeneel/Paper-Tossing/README.md

 # Contact
 In case you have questions or if you encountered an error, please contact us through the "Issues" functionality on GIT.

+# TODO
+- [ ] Write a proper README.md
+- [ ] Update `paramID/getImpactData.m`
+    - [ ] Make the object you want to use for paramID as input, get rid of hardcoded stuff
+    - [ ] Also consider gravity, and impact surface
+- [ ] Update paramID subdirectory
+    - [ ] Clean up the scripts
+    - [X] Make Param ID for AGX optional
+    - [ ] Make scripts for paramID in MuJoCo
+    - [ ] Write proper README.md for that subdirectory
+- [ ] Update the rest-pose prediction scripts
+    - [ ] Make simulations in AGX optional (s.t. one can run also only Matlab)
+    - [ ] Create options for MuJoCo simulation and validation scripts
+    - [ ] Write proper script to evaluate rest-pose on the conveyor of certain (input) object (e.g., box5)
+    - [ ] Write proper script to evaluate pick-up on the (input) object (e.g., box5)